Teaching London Computing: A RESOURCE HUB from CAS LONDON & CS4FN

 • Primary School Resources

-• Puzzles and Computational Thinking
+• Puzzles, Computer Science and Computational Thinking

 • Puzzle Book 1